 Bake to make dishwasher safe similar to the enamel: set in cold oven (I set the bowls upside down right on the oven racks), turn to 325 degrees and when the oven reaches the temperature, set a timer for 25 minutes.
 When the timer goes off, turn oven off and let cool completely in the oven, with the door closed (a few hours).
 Again, provide ventilation, though there’s less smell than with the enamel.

-TIP: I found that when cooked at 350, a temp I saw mostly in other tutorials, the colors darkened, especially the orange which looked brown.
+TIP: I found that when cooked at 350, a temp I saw mostly in other tutorials, the colors darkened, especially the orange which looked brown, so I recommend using the lower temperature.

 Our favorite design was probably this gradual ‘cloud’ dot pattern pictured above, but it took the longest, so we also used larger dots also in all-over patterns and lines.